imos/ninespot/README.md

 # ninespot
-Launch an EC2 instance on demand.
+Launch a cloud machine on demand.